 Park trailer.
 A transportable unit which has a body width not exceeding fourteen (14) feet and which is built on a single chassis and is designed to provide seasonal or temporary living quarters when connected to utilities necessary for operation of installed fixtures and appliances.
-[Defined in 320.01, F.S.]
+[Defined in Section 320.01, F.S.]

 Recreational vehicle.
-A vehicle, including a park trailer, which is: [See section 320.01, F.S.)
+A vehicle, including a park trailer, which is: [Defined in Section 320.01, F.S.)